ewilsey/MART441/HW-6/readme.md

 #Potential future improvements

-I'd like the last match of the game to trigger the page change, and I'd like to be able to restart back to the player information page and/or to the game page from the stats page.
+I'd like the last match of the game to trigger the final page change, and I'd like to be able to restart back to the player information page and/or to the game page from the stats page.
 A leaderboard page would be cool too.

 #Live Site: